savonet/book/language.md

 Note that there is no line change between "is" and "Romain", and the indentation before "Romain" is not shown either.

-The concatenation of two strings is achieved by `^`, as in
+The concatenation of two strings is achieved by the infix operator "`^`", as in

 ```liquidsoap
 user = "dj"